kalwalt/kalwaltart.com/_posts/2020-02-15-augmented-reality-profile-on-patreon.md

 layout: post
 idx: 26
 slug: augmented reality profile on patreon
-title: My patreon profile for the Augmented Reality world
+title: My Patreon profile for the Augmented Reality world and not only.
 description: >-
   Patreon is a platform to support creatives, researcher and inventors.
 In my patreon page i will show free and exclusive contents for Augmented Reality.